It is essential to understand the components of a typical enterprise deployment topology.

 The firewalls are configured to allow data to be transferred only through specific communication ports.
-Those ports (or in some cases, the protocols that will need open ports in the firewall) are shown on each firewall line in the diagram.
+Those ports (or in some cases, the protocols that need open ports in the firewall) are shown on each firewall line in the diagram.

-On the firewall protecting the Web tier, only the HTTP ports are open: 443 for HTTPS and 80 for HTTP.
+On the firewall protecting the web tier, only the HTTP ports are open: 443 for HTTPS and 80 for HTTP.

 Applications that require external HTTP access can use the Oracle HTTP Server instances as a proxy.
 Note that this port for outbound communications only and the proxy capabilities on the Oracle HTTP Server must be enabled.

 On the firewall protecting the data tier, the database listener port (typically, 1521) must be open.

 The LDAP ports (typically, 389 and 636) are also required to be open for communication between the authorization provider and the LDAP-based identity store.